 COMPONENT WEIGHTING DUE DATES

-Participation 15% Ongoing - assessed
+Participation 20% Ongoing - assessed

 last week of classes

 Committee workshops 20% Date to be assigned

-- to each group
+to each group

-Presentation of results 20% Week 12 and 13
+Presentation of results 20% Week 11 and 12

-Final Report 45% April 7
+Final Report 40% April 12

 Total 100%

-^{}Students will receive their participation, committee workshops and presentation grades prior to the last day of class through D2L.
+\Students will receive their participation, committee workshops and presentation grades prior to the last day of class through D2L.

 If a student misses a required course component, please get in touch the instructor as soon as possible.
-The final grade will be assessed and provided six business days post the final assignment due date.